jfhaines/social-media-api/README.md

 - HTTP Verb: PUT, PATCH
 - Authentication/Authorisation: Must provide valid JWT token in bearer token.
 Must be logged in as the user who created the post.
 - Required data: A post id value in the URI endpoint as a path parameter.
 A JSON object in the request body containing title (string) and text (string).
 The title must be within 1 and 150 characters and the text must be within 1 and 400 characters.
 Both attributes are optional to include.
-- Response data: A JSON object in the response body containing the created post object (id, title, text, date_time, user_id)
+- Response data: A JSON object in the response body containing the post object (id, title, text, date_time, user_id)

 ### Delete Post
 - Endpoint: /posts/<posts_id>